Equivariant orientation of vector bundles over disconnected base spaces: Introduction

 \subsection{Acknowledgement.}

 This paper has greatly benefitted from many insightful exchanges with J.P.
 May on the topic of equivariant orientation theory.
-We have also benefitted from our conversations with Vigleik Angelveit, Agnes Beaudry, Hood Chatham, Christy Hazel, Mike Hill, Clover May, Mike Mandell, and Doug Ravenel.
+We have also benefitted from our conversations with Vigleik Angelveit, Samik Basu, Agnes Beaudry, Hood Chatham, Bert Guillou, John Greenlees, Christy Hazel, Mike Hill, Ang Li, Mike Mandell, Clover May, and Doug Ravenel.
+We are grateful to the anonymous referee for several useful comments, and for suggesting a discussion on complex orientations of equivariant cohomology theories (see \Cref{rmk:complexorient}).

 The first author would also like to thank Tata Institute of Fundamental Research at Mumbai for their hospitality during the period when a part of this work was done.